Jompa14/Guess-game/README.md

 # Guess-game

-This is a simple guessing game that i've forked from Mozilla Developers Network.
+This is a simple guessing game inspired by a Mozilla Developers Network exercise.

 I am just practicing and trying to implement some new typing features.